PSY4030 Skills and Issues in Counselling

 To be assured of receiving a passing grade a student must achieve at least 50% of the total weighted marks available for the course and satisfactorily complete the Workshop and Online Discussion Participation.

 Method used to combine assessment results to attain final grade:

 The final grades for students will be assigned on the basis of the weighted aggregate of the marks obtained for each of the summative assessment items in the course.

-Students whose first language is not English, may take an appropriate unmarked non-electronic translation dictionary (but not technical dictionary) into the examination.
+Students whose first language is no examination for this course. not English, may take an appropriate unmarked non-electronic translation dictionary (but not technical dictionary) into the examination.
 Dictionaries with any handwritten notes will not be permitted.
 Translation dictionaries will be subject to perusal and may be removed from the candidiate's possession until the appropriate disciplinary action is completed if found to contain material that could give the candidate an unfair advantage.

 Examination period when Deferred/Supplementary examinations will be held: